pagkly/Zed/Investopedia4/How Void Transactions Work.md

 If there is a problem with the transaction, it can be voided—even though it hasn't settled.
 Since the transaction is pending and has not cleared the customer's account, it means the sale can be prevented from going through.

 In order to void the transaction, the customer must contact the merchant and request the transaction be reversed unless the merchant notices a mistake or issue and proactively voids a transaction at the point of sale.
-Once voided, the transaction will show up on the customer's account as a pending transaction, which disappears after a certain amount of time.
+Once voided, the transaction [[Will|will]] show up on the customer's account as a pending transaction, which disappears after a certain amount of time.

-The hold can last anywhere from 24 hours to several days, causing the customer an inconvenience because they won’t be able to access the money during that time.
+The [[Hold|hold]] can last anywhere from 24 hours to several days, causing the customer an inconvenience because they won’t be able to access the money during that time.

 A void transaction generally takes place on the same day as the original transaction.